larshnordli/AngularBluemixSeed/README.md

 Running `grunt`.
 The default task will create a production version of our application, run the unit tests with karma and launch the production-ready app in a new tab.

 ## Delivery Pipeline Service
-More notes about the Delivery Pipeline Service is located in the Application itself in the howTo-page, http://localhost:9000/#/howto
+More notes about the Delivery Pipeline Service is located in the Application itself on the DeliveryPipeline-page, http://localhost:9000/#/howto